Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 • Skilled maintenance required

-The number one reason people choose a reciprocating air compressor over a rotary screw is the initial cost.
+The initial cost is the primary reason people choose a reciprocating air compressor over a rotary screw.
 Rotary screw air compressors often cost twice as much as reciprocating air compressors, but it’s a situation where you genuinely get what you pay for.

 Rotary screw air compressors may be 2x the cost, but they last at least 4x longer, on average, and produce more air.
 That makes them a solid investment for any business that plans to use compressed air over the long term.

-The other disadvantage to rotary screw air compressors is that they require skilled maintenance.
+The other disadvantage of rotary screw air compressors is they require skilled maintenance.
 Every type of air compressor needs regular servicing, but the complex nature of rotary screw systems requires a higher level of expertise.

 Types of Rotary Screw Air Compressors

-Many types of rotary screw air compressors are used on vehicles in mobile applications.
-VMAC’s air compressor systems demonstrate the range of rotary screw compressor options for vehicles:
+Many types of rotary screw air compressors are utilized on vehicles in mobile applications.
+VMAC’s air compressor systems demonstrate the range of rotary screw compressor options for vehicles.

 Installed UNDERHOOD air compressor